raymond-w-ko/omegacomplete.vim/README.md

 ***

 ### Levenshtein Distance Correction Completion
 OmegaComplete calculates the Levenshtein distance of the current word against all known words in all buffers.
-If the Levenshtein distance between the current word and a candidate word is less than or equal to X, it offers the word as a completion completions.
-Right now this only triggers if words are longer than 3 characters and the distance is <= 2.
+If the Levenshtein distance between the current word and a candidate word is less than or equal to X, it offers the word as a correction candidate.
+Right now this only triggers if words are longer than 3 characters, the distance is <= 2 to preserve speed.
+As an additional condition, this completion is only triggered when it finds no other completions, as this usually means that a typo has occurred.

+You can also set the colorscheme of the VIM popup menu to be different when this type of completion pops up.
+I find it very useful to have the color change so you know whether OmegaComplete is offering completions or corrections.

 ## Other features